SRI-International/QC-App-Oriented-Benchmarks/_setup/qiskit-azure-quantum/README.md

 This will execute the benchmark program and report the benchmark metrics to the console.

-The other benchmarks follow a similar format and structure and are executed in the same way (using the appropriate benchmark pgrogram filename).
+The other benchmarks follow a similar format and structure and are executed in the same way (using the appropriate benchmark program filename).

-## Run the benchmark programs in a Jupyter Notebook

-Many Python users prefer to execute their Python programs in a Jupyter notebook, which is automatically available with your Anaconda installation.
-Execute the following commands to change directory to one that contains a Jupyter notebook and execute and invoke Jupyter notebook server.

-    cd to directory containing jupyter notebook
-    jupyter-notebook

-This will then invoke the Jupyter notebook in a new browser tab.
-There you can copy and paste any of the benchmark program code and execute the programs interactively.

-Note; In some Windows environments, it is necessary to install one additional package (if running a Jupyter notebook results in a Windows "kernel error"):

-    conda install pywin32

-Once installed, you should be able to successfully start your Jupyter notebook.

 ## Tested Versions